ibm-cloud-docs/power-iaas/global-replication-service.md

     * [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/pi_volume_group_storage_details){: external}.

 - When you add or remove a primary or an auxiliary volume from a volume group from one site, perform the same operation from the other site to keep the data in sync.
-- You must delete the volumes from primary and secondary site.
+- Delete the volumes from primary and secondary site.
 Volumes are charged when you delete an auxiliary volume but fail to delete the primary volume.
-- You must use primary site for all the volume operations and perform operations on auxiliary volume on the secondary site only during failover.
+- Use primary site for all the volume operations and perform operations on auxiliary volume on the secondary site only during failover.